Transparency Principles

 Vendor partners prefer happy clients too

-Referral and affiliate revenue shows up when a vendor and an operator are actually a good fit.
-It doesn't show up when an operator signs up, struggles, and churns at month four.
-The partners we work with want the right operator on their platform, not a quick sale.
+A good-fit client is more valuable than a quick signup.
+Referral and affiliate revenue lasts when a vendor and an operator are actually a good fit, not when an operator signs up, struggles, and leaves.
 The shared incentive is fit.

 Your context is your operational advantage

+The same platform can be right for one operator and wrong for the next.
 Trade, revenue band, team size, workflow, reporting needs, current stack: these are what determine which tools actually work for your operation.
-The Software Finder turns that context into a preliminary direction; a Field Service Systems Assessment validates it.
+Rehash Navigator turns that context into a preliminary direction; a Field Service Systems Assessment validates it.
 Same vendor can be a strong fit for one operator and a poor fit for the next.

 Listed and recommended are not the same thing

+Being included is not the same as being recommended.
 The Software directory aims to cover every tool that could help a field service business.
-That doesn't make all of them right for you.
 Most established platforms work well for some operator segments and poorly for others.
-Rehash's job is to know where each one fits, and to say so plainly.
+Rehash's job is to know where each one fits and say so plainly.

 Vendor claims, continuously validated

-Pricing, features, integrations, and support coverage aren't taken on the vendor's word.
-Rehash pushes back on overstated capabilities and roadmap-as-fact promises, for new partners and existing ones.
-If a claim drives a buying decision, it gets verified before it lands in front of an operator.
+Claims that can change a buying decision need evidence.
+Pricing, features, integrations, and support coverage are not taken on the vendor's word.
+Rehash pushes back on overstated capabilities and roadmap-as-fact promises before they reach an operator.

 Paid client work pays the bills.
 Affiliate income supports our free content.

-Rehash earns most of its revenue from paid engagements: Assess, Deploy, Optimize, Strategic Projects, and Foundations assets.
-Affiliate and partner income from software vendors is a smaller stream, and its job is to fund the free research and content you can use without paying anything.
+Paid engagements carry the business.
+Rehash earns most of its revenue from Assess, Deploy, Optimize, Strategic Projects, and Resources assets.
+Affiliate and partner income is a smaller stream that helps fund free research and content.

 The mix is intentional.
 Paid client work funds the recommendations themselves.
 Affiliate and referral relationships fund the free content.
 Affiliate income could disappear tomorrow and the business would carry on.